jeguzzi/robomaster_ros/docs/robomaster_ros_modules/camera.rst

   :qos-reliability: reliable
   :qos-durability: volatile

-  Control the camera, which is limited to set digital zoom.
+  Controls the camera, which is limited to set digital zoom.
-  The subscription is created only if :ros:param:`camera.video.enabled` is true.

 Publishers
 ----------